SohamBEGINS/voice_chatbot/README.md

 ## Conclusion

-I would like to express a special thanks to my mentor Mr Sameer Sagar whose guidance helped me in the completion of my project .
+I would like to express a special thanks to my mentor Mr Sameer Mishra whose guidance helped me in the completion of my project .

 ## Contact